Skip to content

 • make and model,

-• engine size,
+• engine details,

 • tax status,

-• MOT records.
+• MOT test history.

 Step 3: Get a Full Vehicle History Report (Optional but Recommended)

-These paid reports reveal:
+These reports commonly include:

-• insurance write-offs,
+• insurance write-off categories,

-• theft status,
+• theft markers,

-• past MOT advisories and failures.
+• MOT advisories and failures.

 How to Spot a Fake or Cloned VIN